MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 #### Task 2: Configure Pipeline1 with an Azure Container Apps deployment task

+Complete the following steps to configure Pipeline1 with an Azure Container Apps deployment task.

 1. Ensure that you have Pipeline1 open for editing.

 1. On the right side under Tasks, in the Search tasks field, enter **azure container**